Payload Plugins

 Define your data

 Write one seed.ts per collection or global with defineSeed (it infers which from the slug).
-Each collection record needs a _key (a local handle other files point at); upload collections carry their file on _file, and relationship fields point at other records with ref().
+Each collection record needs a _key (a local handle other files point at).
+Upload collections carry their file on _file; relationship fields point at other records with ref().
+Put the source files under assets/<collection>/ — the folder name defaults to the collection slug.

 // src/collections/Media/seed.ts